kjupt/QR-Code/README.md

 My completed QR Code Peoject
 Used Html5 and CSS3 (basic)
 Followed the style guide.
 I did not add the shadow because it seamed like pointless fluff.
 In my mind pointless fluff is  bad because it can ruin the viewng experince of users with entry level hardware.
-The internet should zerve all.
+The internet should serve all.
 Questions and comments Welcome!